Discover all the key data behind the UK's highest yielding property asset

 Do not accept lower yields or shorter terms; this indicates that the initial purchase price is inflated and that resale will be problematic.

-Unlike buy-to-let landlords, who either do everything themselves or pay a managing agent, owners of purpose built student accommodation enjoy a completely effortless income, leaving everything to a management team which is positioned onsite as part of the service.
+Unlike buy to let landlords, who either do everything themselves or pay a managing agent, owners of purpose built student accommodation or serviced apartments enjoy a completely effortless income, leaving everything to a management team which is positioned onsite as part of the service.

 The management is responsible for every operational aspect of the property, with highlights that include: